AwesomeChap/Interactive-Maps-In-React/readme.md

   <img src="https://github.com/AwesomeChap/Interactive-Maps-In-React/blob/master/first_preview.PNG" width="800">
 </p>

 * After you'll clicked the button.
 You can also filter content by clicking on individual bars.
-Now in case you wish to revert back to unfiltered state, you can do that by clicking the `UNDO` button (located below `SHOW BUTTON`).
+Now in case you wish to revert back to unfiltered state, you can do that by clicking the `UNDO` button (located below `SHOW CHARTS` button).
 <p align="center">
   <img src="https://github.com/AwesomeChap/Interactive-Maps-In-React/blob/master/filtered_preview.PNG" width="800">
 </p>